-- Qualifications and experience of the auditor as per the requirement of the company shall be considered for selection of auditor. - Whether such qualifications and experience are commensurate with the size and requirements of the company? - Ascertain whether there are any pending proceedings or orders regarding the professional conduct of the Auditor before the ICAI or any other competent authority or any court. - May call for any information as they deem fit. - The Board shall consider and recommend an individual or a firm as auditor to the members in the AGM for appointment. - o In case of company constituting an audit committee:
+- Consideration of qualifications and experience of the auditor as per the requirement of the company for selection of auditor. - Whether such qualifications and experience are commensurate with the size and requirements of the company? - Ascertain whether there are any pending proceedings or orders regarding the professional conduct of the Auditor before the ICAI or any other competent authority (NFRA) or any court. - o May call for any information as they deem fit. - The Board shall consider and recommend an individual or a firm / LLP as auditor to the members in the AGM for appointment. - o In case of company constituting an audit committee: - The committee shall recommend the name of an individual or a firm / LLP as auditor to the Board for consideration. - o If the Board agrees with the recommendation of the Audit Committee, it shall further recommend the appointment of an individual or a firm as auditor to the members in the annual general meeting. - o If the Board disagrees with the recommendation of the Audit Committee, it shall refer back the recommendation to the committee for reconsideration citing reasons for such disagreement.